ebmdatalab/price-per-dose/README.md

 However, the variability in price-per-dose is often outside the influence of the prescriber.
-As a result, it is likely that most of the projected savings will not be 100% achievable, even in theory.
+As a result, it is likely that many of the projected savings will not be 100% achievable.
 Some of the reasons include:

 * Imported drugs often vary wildly in costs due to different import routes
 * The prescribing data rarely distinguishes between pack sizes.
 Larger pack sizes tend to be cheaper per-dose than smaller pack sizes.
 A prescriber has no influence over the pack size used to fulfill a prescription